Phoenix DUI Accident Injury Attorneys

 - Future lost income: Our legal team can calculate the value of your future income losses, if your injuries will prevent you from working.
 We can speak to experts and utilize our collective knowledge to determine how much compensation to seek.

 - In-home nursing care: If your injuries are severe, you could require in-home nursing care.
 In-home nursing care can cause you to pay a lot of out-of-pocket costs.
 If you require this service, our legal team can fight for what you need.

 - Rehabilitative treatments: You could require rehabilitative treatments to regain your mobility and independence.
 Rehabilitative treatments could include speech therapy, occupational therapy, or physical therapy.

 Our legal team can help you organize receipts and other documents to prove you incurred these monetary losses.
 By including this information in your initial claim, you could present a strong case to the liable insurer.

-Non-economic damages include any non-monetary loss you sustained because of the accident.
+Non-economic damages include any non-monetary loss you sustained because of the drunk driving accident.
 While these damages don’t come with documentation, they’re still compensable.
 We use your injury’s severity, number of days missed from work, and other factors when calculating these damages.

 Examples of non-economic damages you could recover include:

 - Pain and suffering: Your injuries could cause you to experience physical pain every time you perform a task or even while at rest.
 If you have dealt with intense physical pain, you could recover compensation for that loss.